dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 | Honest, Transparent | Be forthright, but don’t be self-righteous about it. | Use confirmation dialogs and microcopy to prevent unintended actions and disclose important information users might want to know. | Hide legal disclaimers. |
 | Reassuring | Encourage users to complete tasks on their own, but always be ready to jump in with a helping hand. | Alleviate doubts with helpful hint text, tooltips, and microcopy, and always be consistent with terminology. | Blame users. |

+I also created a style guide, documenting word choice preferences, content patterns, grammar and spelling conventions, and more.
+This style guide is available upon request.

 #### The brand voice in action

-In addition to the voice chart, I documented content patterns and outlined general style guidelines for the brand.

 To illustrate how Handshake should sound, I mocked up screens for a mobile landing page and app cancellation message.

 |  |  |